 Note: This advice is only for residential pools.
 Commercial pools need a trade waste approval to discharge to sewer.

 To ease the burden on the sewer network during wet weather events, do not undertake filter backwashing until 48 hours after the start of a wet weather event.

-Pool overflow water from rain events should be directed onto landscape areas which are mulched or vegetated with chlorine-tolerant plants (or salt-tolerant plans if a salt water pool).
-If this is not possible, pool overflow water may be permitted to drain to the stormwater drainage system, provided the chlorine levels are negligible and the discharge does not cause insect breeding conditions or odours through ponding of water.
+Pool overflow water from rain events may be directed onto landscape areas which are mulched or vegetated with chlorine-tolerant plants (or salt-tolerant plans if a salt water pool).
+The overflow water must not be allowed to enter a stormwater drain.

 - the water is clean (e.g. no algal growth)

 - the discharge occurs at least 48 hours after a wet weather event